codidact/qpixel/CODE-STANDARDS.md

 - Do not write more than one statement per line.

 ### Line breaks
-Rules should be separated by a blank line, except for the two special cases provided in item [**#3**](#Order-of-selectors) - namely, an extra blank line is expected between universal selectors and other selectors, as well as before nested _at-rules_.
+Rules should be separated by a blank line, except for the two special cases provided in [Order of selectors](#order-of-selectors) - namely, an extra blank line is expected between universal selectors and other selectors, as well as before nested _at-rules_.
 As such, these rule groups should be separated by *two* spaces.

 All properties are written on their own line and end with a semicolon.
 The closing bracket must appear in its own line.